 Tanduay's Export Business Doubles Growth in 2021

-NEW YORK, March 25, 2022 /PRNewswire/Tanduay's overseas business continued its growth trajectory in 2021, buoyed by its new partnerships with leading distributors.
+SINGAPORE, March 28, 2022 /PRNewswire/ -- Tanduay's overseas business continued its growth trajectory in 2021, buoyed by its new partnerships with leading distributors.

 Last year alone, it signed partnerships with United States' Hensley Beverage Company in Arizona, Horizon Beverage Group in Massachusetts, and Romano Beverage in Illinois.
 It also inked distribution deals with Kreyenhop & Kluge for Germany and Alcobrands for Belgium, the Netherlands, and Luxembourg.